FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 CAC = €3,350 / 16 = €209

-Your CAC is €209.
+Your average CAC is €209.
 Not the €112 you’d get if you only counted ad spend.
-The honest number includes your time and the tools that support the acquisition machine.
+The honest figure includes your time and the tools that support the acquisition machine.

-For the step-by-step mechanics of the calculation with every edge case, see the full CAC formula breakdown.
+For the step-by-step mechanics of the average CAC calculation with every edge case, see the full CAC formula breakdown.

 What’s included in CAC (and what founders forget)

-The numerator is where most founders cheat — not intentionally, but by omission.
+The numerator of the average CAC is where most founders cheat, not intentionally, but by omission.
 Here’s what belongs in the calculation:

 Always include: